srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/src/parseDBLP/README.md

 ## DBLP graph of all authors informaiton

+According to unique names of authors, there are total 3345207 authors in dblp.

-There are total 3352556 number of nodes and 11892185 number of edges.
+In coauthor graph, there are total 3345207 number of nodes and 11777726 number of edges.

 Authors collaboration more than 1 time generated graph has 1216501 number of nodes and 2393254 number of edges.